Planning to visit Athens soon? This is the best 2-day Athens itinerary you could follow to enjoy your perfect time there and see most sights.

 Temple of Zeus

 Also known as the Olympeion, this ruined ancient Greek temple was erected to honor Zeus, king of the Olympian Gods.
-It stands smack bang in the middle of the city and is quite a sight to see with the modern world rushing past this huge historic monument that took 700 years to build.
-The temple originally boasted 105 17metre tall Corinthian columns though today, only 15 columns remain standing.
+It stands bang smack in the middle of the city and is quite a sight to see with the modern world rushing past this huge historical monument that took 700 years to build.
+The temple originally boasted 105 17 meter tall Corinthian columns though today, only 15 columns remain standing.

 Arch of Hadrian

 Also standing in the center of modern-day Athens, just outside of the Temple of Olympian Zeus, is the Arch of Hadrian, otherwise known as Hadrian’s Gate.
 Dating back to 131AD, this symmetrical triumphal arch was made from Pentelic marble and constructed to honor the arrival of the Roman Emperor Hadrian.
 When built, it spanned an old road, linking the streets of Ancient Athens to the more modern streets of Roman Athens.

 It must be time for a snack or lunch by now!
 Pretend you’re a local and shop for picnic supplies or sit down at one of the eateries inside the glass-roofed Varvakeios Agora as you watch the locals shopping for their meat, veg, and fresh produce.
 Let the Greek language wash over you as you watch daily Greek life at its best!

 This bustling square with its church on the corner, street sellers, cafes, and colorful street art has narrow backstreets leading off from it that contain the famous Monastiraki flea market.
 On Sunday, locals take to the streets with their tables full of wares.